Tuesday's Scottish Gossip

 Lazio head coach Maurizio Sarri is being looked at by West Ham United if they decide to part ways with Scottish manager David Moyes.
 (Ilmessaggero - subscription required)

-Ross County manager Malky Mackay hopes to home in on transfer target this week.
+Ross County manager Malky Mackay hopes to home in on transfer targets this week.
 (Press & Journal)

 Oh Hyeon-gyu, the striker expected to join Celtic from Suwon Samsung Bluewings, has been forced to deny he was handed a personal £105,000 bonus from Son Heung-min after giving up his place in South Korea's World Cup squad to the Tottenham Hotspur player.
 (The Scottish Sun)